mlister3/Ellucian_Banner_Enrollment_Tool/README.md

 3. Added improved figures for visualizations.
 4. Added course loads figures to report.
 5. Exports excel file for withdrawals and non-enrollees.
+6. Rename to Banner Enrollment Tool due to curfuffle.
+See FERPA Compliance section.

 ### Summary of use:
 - This app takes queries and outputs enrollment and admittance figures in the form of 3 items: